-The "Finding it in the Story" portion is meant to provide some support for leading discussion in class and/or at home; help your child begin to have the habit of looking back at the story to see if and how that particular element (and any other element they have learned) can be found in that chapter.
-Once your student has read through the story and the teaching, and done the exercises, they will be able to define and identify story elements.
+Second, once your student has read through the story and the teaching, and done the exercises, they will be able to define and identify story elements.
 Putting them directly into a story is the next step.
-To get there, have your student go through the Pirate's Guide story itself, and identify the elements they've been learning.
-To help guide you as they find these (on their own), I added this "Finding it in the Story," where they can find those elements in the chapters preceding it.
+To get there, have your student go through the Pirate's Guide story itself (I would suggest after each exercise or two, and again perhaps at the very end), and identify the elements they've been learning.
+To help guide you as they find these (on their own), I created "Finding it in the Story," a master list of each element and a few of the places (though by no means all.
+If your child really wants a challenge, have them write up what they find that I "miss" and send them to me - I'll add them to the page!) where they can find those elements in the chapters preceding it.
 I've added a few from other parts of the story, as well, in the hopes that they will start to be on the lookout for these things!
 Of course they will have already read it, but in reading it again, with this new understanding of setting, or mystery, or hero, they will be able to see it in context and that will help bridge the gap between definition/identification, and putting it into practice.
+I'll post these "Finding it in the Story" helps at the end of each element, and here in a master list.

-As always, if these resources don't answer your questions, don't hesitate to write and ask!
+As always, if these resources don't answer your question, don't hesitate to write and ask!
 We love to hear from parents and students, and could talk about story all day.